The newest & best vegan restaurants in SoCal to visit in 2022—San Diego, LA & Santa Barbara

 Plant Power Fast Food continues its expansion.
 (And by the way, they also opened their first restaurant outside of California in Las Vegas, NV.)
 This is vegan fast food at its finest with both splurge and healthier/lighter options.
 They have burgers, wraps, and tasty shakes.
 My personal favorite is the buffalo chicken sandwich, but as a wrap.
 They now have 10 locations and growing.

-Rascal's (at Venus & Furs) - Santa Barbara
+Rascal's (inside the old Venus & Furs) - Santa Barbara

-Just off of the main thoroughfare on State St. in Santa Barbara you'll find the Venus & Furs natural wine bar which has a surprising twist inside: Food from Rascal's, cooking up Mexican-inspired dishes that now has residency there.
+Just off of the main thoroughfare on State St. in Santa Barbara you'll find the Rascals (which is currently inside the Venus & Furs natural wine bar which recently shuttered).
+Rascal's cooks up Mexican-inspired dishes with a rotating menu—check their Instagram for the latest.
 And, if you are visiting Santa Barbara and looking for some top-notch plant-based food and wine tasting, check out my Santa Barbara Vegan Wine Trail and travel guide.

 Green Oyster Culture pop-up - Santa Barbara